MidnightCommander/website/docs/communication.md

 To report an issue or file a feature request please use our [issue tracker on GitHub]({{ config.repo_url }}issues).

+!!! warning
+    Please keep in mind that the project is maintained by volunteers who code and communicate in their spare time for the fun of it.
+There is no entitlement to commercial-grade support, service level agreements, or any kind of warranties.

+    For best results, follow ["The Core Rules of Netiquette"](http://www.albion.com/netiquette/index.html) by Virginia Shea, which hasn't lost its relevance since 1994.
+In short, be pleasant and polite... and have fun!

 ## Mailing lists

 ### Users